The Ad Hoc Committee on the elaboration of complementary standards

 Following each session, the Ad Hoc Committee submits its report to the Human Rights Council pursuant to decision 3/103 and resolutions 6/21 and 10/30.

-The seventh session of the Ad Hoc Committee will take place from 13-24 July 2015 in Geneva.
+The seventh session of the Ad Hoc Committee took place from 13-24 July 2015 in Geneva.